-- Take three morning and three evening readings every day for one week.
+- The best time to check blood pressure is once in the morning and then again later in the evening.
+Take three morning and three evening readings every day for one week.
 The morning readings should be taken first thing in the morning before taking any medication, and the evening readings should be taken before bed.
 After each reading, record the numbers in the chart below as shown in the example.

 - Discard the readings of the first day.

 - Then calculate the average systolic (upper) and average diastolic (lower) values for all your blood pressure readings for the remaining six days.
 If you took three readings each morning and another 3 each evening, you should have a total of 36 readings on which to make decisions about diagnosis and treatment.

 Reading Blood Pressure Test Results

 Our blood pressure chart reflects the standard classification system adopted by the Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood Pressure and by the American Heart Association.